TkuiTku100/OutfitOracle/README.md

 Once you've successfully set up and started the OutfitOracle project by following the installation instructions, here's how to use the application:

+You can see the system video in thi repository as well.

 ## Logging In

 OutfitOracle provides two predefined user profiles you can use to log in and explore different functionalities: